 In this study, as in most others, no plateau effect was observed.
 Although the cumulative rate did fall when initial cycles collected 27 oocytes.

 Our best evidence here comes from Spain.
-Specialists investigating egg donation treatments found that the viability of eggs fast-frozen by vitrification were just as viable in terms of outcome as eggs collected fresh from donors for fertilisation and transfers.
+Specialists investigating egg donation treatments found that the viability of eggs fast-frozen by vitrification were just as viable in terms of outcome as fresh egg collections from donors for fertilisation and transfers.

 What's the consensus?